icopy-site/awesome/docs/awesome/awesome-bigdata.md

 * [Spark in Motion](https://www.manning.com/livevideo/spark-in-motion) - Spark in Motion teaches you how to use Spark for batch and streaming data analytics.
 * [Machine Learning, Data Science and Deep Learning with Python ](https://www.manning.com/livevideo/machine-learning-data-science-and-deep-learning-with-python) - LiveVideo tutorial that covers machine learning, Tensorflow, artificial intelligence, and neural networks.
+* [Data warehouse schema design - dimensional modeling and star schema](https://snir.dev/talks/data-warehouse-schema-design) - Introduction to schema design for data warehouse using the star schema method.
+* [Elasticsearch 7 and Elastic Stack](https://www.manning.com/livevideo/elasticsearch-7-and-elastic-stack) - LiveVideo tutorial that covers searching, analyzing, and visualizing big data on a cluster with Elasticsearch, Logstash, Beats, Kibana, and more.

 ## Books